bahrr/cs30-major-project/proposal.md

 ## Needs To Have List
 - Should be in Rust
 - Read WAD files
-- Render out BSP maps to an executable binary or WebAssembly
+- Render maps using some 3d graphics library
+    - Convert sidedefs, sectors, and things into triangles so that modern graphics APIs can use them
+    - Use binary space partitioning to cut down on the number of polygons rendered at a time
+    -
 ## Nice To Have List
 - Basic movement physics (i.e. not hitting walls or falling down properly)
 - Read demo files (won't be in sync due to the lack of enemies)